-- 1. All installations are to be conducted by a BICSI certified Contractor. - 2.
+- 1. Install in accordance with manufacturers' instructions. - 2.
+Relamp any failed lamps at substantial completion. - U. Each Tenant shall have sub meters.
+Contact the Chief Engineer for proper meter configuration and wiring for integration with the Base Building sub-metering system. - V. Low voltage Cabling: - 1.
+All installations are to be conducted by a BICSI certified Contractor. - 2.
 All Cabling is to be suspended by dedicated hangers manufactured to meet the specifications of the installation.
 Cabling is to be hung as tight to the overhead slab as possible so that it does not conflict with MEP/F installations and does not obstruct the access of building personnel via ceiling tiles.
 The use of existing hangers, i.e. electrical, plumbing, ceiling, etc. is prohibited.
-Field manufactured hangers are not acceptable. - 3.
-All cabling runs are to be bundled neatly and run in parallel lines to the ceiling grid.
+Field manufactured hangers are not acceptable.

+- 3. All cabling runs are to be bundled neatly and run in parallel lines to the ceiling grid.
 Cabling is to have home runs with branches maintaining perpendicular zone distribution.
 Spider webbing (i.e. diagonal runs) of cable is not acceptable. - 4.
 All cabling routed to poke through outlets will be hard piped when entering a space other than that of the Tenant's premises.
 Routing of conduit is to follow the building's parallel lines and run tight to the overhead slab to minimize the possibility of future conflict with MEP/F installations in other tenant's premises. - 5.
 On multi-floor Tenant applications, all Tenant cabling is to be routed within the leased premises via a strategically placed cored and fire sealed penetration.
 The routing of cabling from floor to floor for the specific and dedicated use of a Tenant cannot be by means of the Base Building's telecommunications riser without specific written consent from Property Management and Lease Document. - 6.
 The building's telecommunications infrastructure was installed following TIA/EIA-568-A Commercial Building Cabling Standards.
-Any and all modifications and/or additions to such system are to be submitted for Property Management's written approval and installed to maintain and follow said standard.

-7. NOTE: It is not the intent of Property Management or the Engineering Department to dictate the type of equipment, system or cabling that are to be used.
+All modifications and/or additions to such system are to be submitted for Property Management's written approval and installed to maintain and follow said standard. - 7.
+NOTE: It is not the intent of Property Management or the Engineering Department to dictate the type of equipment, system or cabling that are to be used.
 The type of system and equipment will be selected by the tenant to fit their needs.
 The cabling installation standards are set to make the identification and differentiation of cabling systems easier and to assure that they will not interfere with any other systems as installed.
-Should any questions arise with regard to cable installation in a tenant's premises, it is the responsibility of the tenant and/or Contractor to obtain clarification and approval from Property Management.
+Should any questions arise about cable installation in a tenant's premises, it is the responsibility of the tenant and/or Contractor to obtain clarification and approval from Property Management.
 Failure to comply with said standards may result in removal of substandard installation and reinstallation at the tenant and/or Contractor's expense.

-V. Commissioning:
+W. Commissioning: